Secs. 66.1105 and

 -

-If a municipality amends both TID 1 and TID 2 to share with TID 3, how many project plans are needed?
+If a municipality amends both TID 1 and TID 2 to share increment with TID 3, how many project plans are needed?

 If the municipality is amending TID 1 and TID 2 to become Donor TIDs, it must create two project plans.
 One for each Donor (1 and 2).
-The economic feasibility section of the project plan must show that the Donor TID has extra increment to share.
+The economic feasibility section of each project plan must show that the Donor TID has extra increment to share.

 -